simon-ritchie/apysc/docs_src/source/for_array_values.md

 ## What class is this?

-The `ForArrayValues` class is the for loop class.
+The `ForArrayValues` class is the for-loop class.

 This interface returns `Array`'s value in a loop.